 You can quickly check the robustness of any RPG’s collision rules with the “Earth test”.
 Say the PC falls off his second-floor patio and plummets to the ground.
 How many dice of damage does he take?

 Let’s see, that’s a collision with a 6.5 x 10^21 ton object… Whether the rules inflict damage on PC based on the colliding object’s mass or on its HP (per Vehicles‘ rule), we’re talking… how many millions of dice of damage here?

 - Should anyone say, “but falling uses different rules”, that’s another problem.
 A fall is a collision; why the heck should the game have to offer two separate rules for the same situation?
 As someone else pointed out, GURPS‘ collision rules and falling rules can result in wildly different damages for a given impact speed, which is not good.

 Here’s where every set of RPG collision rules I’ve ever seen gets it wrong.
 RPGs always base the damage taken by an object in a collision on:

-b) the other object’s mass (or some stand-in such as HP).
+- b) the other object’s mass (or some stand-in for mass, such as HP).

 This doesn’t always work well, typically resulting in ridiculous damage when colliding with big objects at low speed (per your 5 mph example).